-Colonel Minnich’s recent military assignments include Secretary of the United Nations Command Military Armistice Commission in Seoul, Korea, where he led a multinational organization responsible for negotiating and supervising armistice compliance on the Korean peninsula.
-Director of the Afghanistan Program at the Defense Security Cooperation Agency in the Pentagon, where he led the analyses, policy formulation and program execution of $33 billion defense program to equip, train and sustain the Afghan National Security Forces (ANSF).
-Director of the Security Assistance Office at NATO Training Mission Afghanistan in Kabul, Afghanistan, where he led four joint divisions in the management and execution of over $45 billion to equip, arm and sustain the ANSF.
-Director of Policy and Operations and later Deputy Chief of the Joint U.S. Military Affairs Group Korea in Seoul, Korea, where he supervised the U.S. security cooperation policies, operations, and foreign military sales with the Republic of Korea.
-Policy Branch Chief for the United States Forces Korea in Seoul, Korea, where he planned, developed and implemented political-military policy, relating to the Korean peninsula and Northeast Asia.
-Colonel Minnich has had various field artillery command and staff positions overseas and in the U.S.
+Dr. Minnich’s military assignments include Secretary of the United Nations Command Military Armistice Commission in Seoul, Korea, where for 3-years he led a multinational organization that negotiated and supervised armistice compliance on the Korean peninsula.
+As Director of the Afghanistan Program at the Defense Security Cooperation Agency for 2-years, he led the analyses, policy formulation and program execution of a $33Bn defense program that equipped, trained and sustained the Afghan National Security Forces (ANSF).
+As Acting Director/Deputy of the Security Assistance Office at NATO Training Mission Afghanistan in Kabul, Afghanistan for 1-year, he led four joint divisions in the management and execution of $45 billion that equipped, armed and sustained the ANSF.
+As Deputy Chief/Director of Policy and Operations, Joint U.S. Military Affairs Group Korea in Seoul, Korea for 2-years, he supervised U.S. security cooperation policies, operations, and foreign military sales.
+As Policy Branch Chief, U.S. Forces Korea in Seoul, Korea for 2-years, he planned, developed and implemented political-military policy on the Korean peninsula and Northeast Asia.